simogogo/BirdNET-Pi/README.md

 Run these commands to migrate to this repo:
 ```
 git remote remove origin
-git remote add origin https://github.com/Nachtzuster/BirdNET-Pi.git
+git remote add origin https://github.com/simogogo/BirdNET-Pi.git
 ./scripts/update_birdnet.sh
 ```
 ## Troubleshooting and Ideas
 *Hint: A lot of weird problems can be solved by simply restarting the core services.
-Do this from the web interface "Tools" > "Services" > "Restart Core Services"
+Do this from the web interface "Tools" > "Services" > "Restart Services"
 Having trouble or have an idea? *Submit an issue for trouble* and a *discussion for ideas*.
 Please do *not* submit an issue as a discussion -- the issue tracker solicits information that is needed for anyone to help -- discussions are *not for issues*.

 PLEASE search the repo for your issue before creating a new one.
 This repo has nothing to do with the validity of the detection results, so please do not start any issues around "False positives."